 FIFA is a football simulation franchise developed primarily for PC, Xbox, and Playstation consoles.
-As a UX designer on the FIFA 20 and FIFA 21 titles, I am responsible for the creation and quality of design deliverables with a primary focus on the FIFA core experience and the newly introduced “VOLTA Football” mode.
+As a UX designer on the FIFA 20 and FIFA 21 titles, I was responsible for the creation and quality of design deliverables with a primary focus on the FIFA core experience and the newly introduced “VOLTA Football” mode.

 VOLTA Football was created with the intent to revitalize the FIFA Street game series (last updated in 2012).
 With a focus on player customization, personal expression, and arcade-style gameplay, VOLTA expands on the existing FIFA product by providing new and returning users with a casual alternative to the traditional FIFA experience.
 With an ambitious suite of features, including online multiplayer, single-player story, and character customization, VOLTA attempts to appeal to a wide variety of player types.

 As a UX designer, I was responsible for maintaining and advancing FIFA's overall user experience.
 By joining EA during the middle stages of VOLTA's first year of development, I took on the role of the primary UX owner for the game mode.
 Additionally, as I was (at the time) the most senior UX designer on the FIFA team, I worked with the production and leadership teams to champion UX initiatives and improvements for FIFA 22 and beyond.

 Working on FIFA 20 and FIFA 21, I practiced end-to-end ownership of features, from concept to implementation.
 This process entailed several steps, including UX workshops, low/high-fidelity wireframing, interactive prototyping, and user-testing.